joelouthan/theologic.us/content/posts/0-sermons/sermon-romans5-6-11.md

 Why would I be so bold in saying that?

-The 1689 Second London Baptist Confession states it this way in Chapter 1, Part 6:
+Open up the 1689 2nd London Baptist Confession and right from the gate, it will show you what what the Scriptures teaches about the Scriptures.
+First chapter, first page, first sentence:

+>>The Holy Scripture is the only sufficient, certain, and infallible rule of all saving knowledge, faith, and obedience

+Continue reading this Confession to part 6:

 >>The whole counsel of God concerning all things necessary for his own glory, man's salvation, faith and life, is either expressly set down or necessarily contained in the Holy Scripture

-Confession is certainly not Scripture.
-But our Confessions are simply doctrine.
-Don't be scared of the word 'doctrine'.
-It simply means, 'What the Bible teaches'.
+Let me be clear: Historical Confessions, whether it is the 1689 or the Westminster or the 39 Articles, are certainly not Scripture.
+But our Historical Confessions of Faith are simply confessions of doctrine.
+What is doctrine?
+Doctrine is what the Bible teaches.
+If the Bible does not teach it, then it is outside of doctrine.

-We know that the Bible does completely teach what is necessary for the glory of God and what is necessary for our salvation because the authors who were inspired by the Author who is the Holy Spirit say so.
+We know that the Bible does completely teach what is necessary for the glory of God and what is necessary for our salvation.
+How?
+We know that because the Holy Spirit inspired the authors who penned all of the words of the 66 books within this Bible.

-Paul drills this point on anything outside of Scriptures concerning our salvation:
+Concerning anything other than the gospel for our salvation, Paul drills this point in:

->Galatians 1:8–9 (CSB) But even if we or an angel from heaven **should preach to you a gospel contrary to what we have preached to you**, a curse be on him!
-As we have said before, I now say again: If anyone is preaching to you a gospel contrary to what you received, a curse be on him!
+>Galatians 1:8–9 (CSB) But even if we or an angel from heaven **should preach to you a gospel contrary to what we have preached to you, a curse be on him!
+As we have said before, I now say again: If anyone is preaching to you a gospel contrary to what you received, a curse be on him!**

+When it concerns the glory of God and the salvation of man, the Bible does not mince words.
+It is not vague.
+It is not indirect.
+It is bold.
+It is clear.
+It is direct.
+It is the never ending hammer upon the anvil.

-Paul tells the young Pastor Timothy concerning our faith and life as Timothy shepherds the church in Ephesus :
+On faith and living, Paul tells the young pastor Timothy who shepherded the church in Ephesus :

 >2 Timothy 3:14-17 (CSB) But as for you, continue in what you have learned and firmly believed.
 You know those who taught you, and **you know that from infancy you have known the sacred Scriptures, which are able to give you wisdom for salvation through faith in Christ Jesus**.

+Paul goes on to give this declaration:

-All Scripture is inspired by God and is profitable for teaching, for rebuking, for correcting, for training in righteousness, so that the man of God may be complete, equipped for every good work.
+>All Scripture is inspired by God and is profitable for teaching, for rebuking, for correcting, for training in righteousness, so that the man of God may be complete, equipped for every good work.

 Finally, out of the mouth of Christ concerning his great glory during his earthly ministry:

->John 6:45 (CSB) **It is written in the Prophets: And they will all be taught by God**.
+>John 6:45 (CSB) (*Christ says*) **It is written in the Prophets: And they will all be taught by God**.
 Everyone who has listened to and learned from the Father comes to me—

-When I say I need the full council of God, that is, all of the Bible, to preach to you today, what this particular passage of Scripture means, I mean what I say.
-And if I need it, so do you.
+So, when I say I need the full council of God, that is, all of the Bible, to preach to you today, what this particular passage of Scripture means, I mean what I say.
+And if I need the full council of God, so do you.

-We learned last week in Bible study in Chad Bird's "The Christ Key" that everything starts with the Torah--the first five books of the Bible--and then Historical, Prophets, and the Writings and finally, the New Testament builds upon that.
-We don't have the time to walk through the entire Bible but this Romans passage is in the middle of Romans.
+As we learned last week in Bible study in Chad Bird's "The Christ Key" that everything starts with the Torah--the first five books of the Bible--and then Historical writings, Prophets, and the Psalms, wisdom writings and finally, the New Testament builds upon that.
+So we know that today's passage, Romans 5:6-11, does not exist by itself so I cannot preach this nor can we read it as a standalone passage.
+Romans is built upon the foundation of all of Scripture starting with Genesis, Exodus, Leviticus, Numbers, and Deuteronomy.

-So using all Romans, how did we get here?
+As much as I would love to, I cannot give you a survey on the entire Bible.
+BUT, using Romans, how did we get here?
 What did Paul say before saying this wonderful thing in chapter 5 verses 6 through 11?
 How did he build his case?

 ### A Walkthrough of Romans